eddyxq/453/Assignment2/RefactoredBoilerplate/README.txt

 3 - wood

 Press T to select filter
-Press the a number key from 1 to 3 to apply each filter:
+Press the a number key from 1 to 7 to apply each filter:
+1 - identity (no filter)
-1 - vertical sobel
+2 - vertical sobel
-2 - horizontal sobel
+3 - horizontal sobel
-3 - unsharp mask
+4 - unsharp mask
+5 - 3x3 Gaussian
+6 - 5x5 Gaussian
+7 - 7x7 Gaussian

-For grey scale color change, press 8, 9, or 0:
+For grey scale color change, press 8, 9, 0, or S:
 8 - L1
 9 - L2
 0 - L3
+S - sepia tone